testssl/openssl-1.0.2.bad/README.md

 The main reason of the fork is to include ChaCha20, Poly1305, other (experimental/insecure) ciphers, and to add some extra features to s_client.
 It should compile 'as least as good' as the official OpenSSL_1_0_2-stable branch.

+#### Security notices
+Please note that some security restrictions have been removed on purpose: In contrast of the official fork, this version of openssl for instance [does not restrict the size of DH parameters](https://github.com/PeterMosmans/openssl/commit/1fb62ccc6360a4c29fc24fbc0ec82508356752fc).
+It also enables a lot of extra ciphers deemed *insecure*, so please be aware to explicity enable only those ciphers that you trust, and disable the rest.

 #### Latest news
 This branch is up to date with the OpenSSL 1.0.2e version, and contains the fixes for CVE-2015-3193, CVE-2015-3194 and CVE-2015-3195 from 03-12-2015.

-#### Security notices
-Please note that some security restrictions have been removed on purpose: In contrast of the official fork, this version of openssl for instance [does not restrict the size of DH parameters restriction](https://github.com/PeterMosmans/openssl/commit/1fb62ccc6360a4c29fc24fbc0ec82508356752fc).
-It also enables an extra number of ciphers, so please be aware to explicity enable only those ciphers that you trust.

 #### Goals
 The main goals of this fork are

-1. add as much ciphers and (test)functionality as possible
+1. add as much ciphers and (test) functionality as possible
 2. to keep the source as aligned to the original as possible
 3. keep the patches transparent (easily applicable to the original source)
 4. keep the patches maintainable